 If we had to redesign the Tower card to a more modern-day representation, a crashing airplane would be an accurate alternative image.

 As with all losses, this will probably be a painful process.
 It can also lead to a fresh start.
-Before you are able to make these positive changes, you’ll have first to face the truth about a situation.
+Before making these positive changes, you must face the truth about a situation.

 The universe abundantly blesses you (we).
 We are continually attracting what we desire through our beliefs and thoughts.
 When the Star arrives in the upright position, it usually follows a difficult change or traumatic event.

 Going through something challenging can take the wind out of our sails and cause us to feel like things will never be the same.
 This might be true.

 Death, loss, heartbreak, and other painful events can change us forever.
 This doesn’t mean we can’t build something better.
 What is it that you’re trying to heal from?
 The Upright Star wants you to open your heart, realize your inner strength, and have faith that the best is yet to come.

 - Upright: Hope, renewal, creativity and inspiration, generosity, healing, and change